LogoCustom Linear Actuator

 Hybrid page: tool first, report second

-Heavy duty linear actuator 12V fit checker for 12v 1500n actuator
+Heavy duty linear actuator 12V fit checker for 12v heavy duty linear actuator

-This canonical page resolves both heavy duty linear actuator 12v and 12v 1500n actuator intent in one URL.
+This canonical page resolves both heavy duty linear actuator 12v and reordered alias 12v heavy duty linear actuator and 12v actuator 3500n and 12v 1500n actuator intent in one URL.
 Run the fit check first, then use benchmark, risk, and source sections to lock a quote-ready power-path decision.

 Run fit checkerRequest RFQ architecture review